-Superintendent’s Message – March 2014
+Superintendent’s Message – April 2014

 As always, if you have questions or concerns about your child’s educational experience at Wayne Trace, feel free to contact your building principal or superintendent.